Ansimorph/decryption-loader/readme.md

 # Decryption Loader

-Decrypt assets that were encrypted with [node-cipher][node-cipher-url] in webpack
+Decrypt assets with webpack

 ## Why?

-If your public repository includes files you can't share with the world, one solution is to encrypt them. [node-cipher][node-cipher-url] is a node-based cli for this purpose.
-Decryption-loader allows you to decrypt encrypted assets at build-time right in webpack.
+If your public repository includes files you can't share with the world, one solution is to encrypt them.
+Decryption-loader allows you to encrypt assets via CLI and decrypt them at build-time right in webpack.

 ## Install